ekabaeu/Medical-Chatbot-with-AI/DEPLOYMENT.md

 3. Provide patient information in your first message
 4. Continue the conversation with medical questions
 5. End the session and check if:
-   - Patient data appears in your Firebase Realtime Database under `patients`
+   - Patient data appears in your Supabase `patients` table
-   - Chat history appears in your Firebase Realtime Database under `chat_logs`
+   - Chat history appears in your Supabase `chat_logs` table

 ## Troubleshooting